Hob (folklore): Hobbe Hyrste

 Similar names are found in disparate parts of the country – it is possible that these were introduced by migrant workers while moving between employments, especially those involved with mining and railway construction.

 Habitations

 Hob's House Cave, Monsal Dale, Derbyshire.

-The habitation was usually a topological feature, such as a hill, crag, hole, cave or island.
+The habitation was usually a topographical feature, such as a hill, crag, hole, cave or island.

 Often the feature would be within view of the farm or local settlement: